-Read several articles where iCandy Graphics & Web Design or one of our projects was featured in the news!
+Read several articles where iCandy Graphics & Web Design, one of our staff or one of our projects was featured in the news and other media!

 Nov.
 14, 2016 • By Pamela Sosnowski

 We’ve been taught that when life gives you lemons, to make lemonade out of them.
 In Candy Phelps’ case, she turned lemons into iCandy — iCandy Graphics to be exact, her own graphic design firm with a clever play on the phrase “eye candy.”
 The positive attitude that turned her bad fortune around permeates the staff at her company and in the work they deliver for clients.

 “I wanted to start a different kind of business that cared about more its people than the bottom line,” Phelps explains.